jpmens/mosquitto-auth-plug/README.md

 The SQL query for checking ACLs is optional, but if it is specified, the `mysql` back-end can try to limit access to particular topics or topic branches depending on the value of a database table.
-The query MAY return zero or more rows for a particular user, each returning EXACTLY one column containing a topic (wildcards are supported).
-A single `'%s`' in the query string is replaced by the username attempting to access the broker, and a single `'%d`' is replaced with the integer value `1` signifying a read-only access attempt (SUB) or `2` signifying a read-write access attempt (PUB).
+The query MAY return zero or more rows for a particular user, each containing EXACTLY one column containing a topic (wildcards are supported).
+A single `'%s`' in the query string is replaced by the username attempting to access the broker, and a single `'%d`' is replaced with an integer, `1` signifying a read-only access attempt (SUB) or `2` signifying a read-write access attempt (PUB).

 In the following example, the table has an `INT(1)` column `rw` containing `1` for